mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Basic file/folder structure

 It is not required from Flask application to follow particular folder structure like Django application.
 Only thing is, files should keep names understood by Flask.
-Although it is not required, it is advised to structure app a bit to speed up development, testing etc. Our twitter app follows this setup:
+Although it is not required, it is advised to structure app a bit to speed up development, testing etc. Our app structure is as follows:

 {% highlight python %}